Laurent Ulrich: Episcopacy

-Lille

-On 1 February 2008, Pope Benedict XVI appointed him bishop of Lille, allowing him to retain the personal title of archbishop.
-When the diocese of Lille was raised to the status of an archdiocese on 29 March, he became its archbishop, and he was installed there the next day.
+On 1 February 2008, Pope Benedict XVI appointed him Bishop of Lille, allowing him to retain the personal title of archbishop.
+The diocese was raised to the status of an archdiocese on 29 March and he was installed there the next day.

 Between 2013 and 2016, responding to the urging of Pope Francis, he organized a provincial synod for his archdiocese and its two suffragans, Arras and Cambrai.
 Pope Francis included him among the papal appointees to the 2015 Synod on the Family.
 There he was elected reporting secretary of one of the French-language discussion groups.
 At one point he addressed the problem of mediating culturally specific concerns and universal norms: "The Church is united but there are cultural differences within it....
 We cannot detach ourselves from Catholic unity or from the people that have been entrusted to us: we will need to hone our acrobatic skills."

 He was awarded the rank of chevalier in the Legion of Honor on 12 May 2017.
 He said that it represented the nation's recognition that a bishop's work does not serve a separate part of the population but the entire community, that "the Church's commitment to the service of the most vulnerable communities and the integration of the most diverse components of society make a positive contribution to social cohesion".
 He also called it a healthy recognition of the Church's right to contribute to public debate.

 He has advocated on behalf of migrants.
 In 2015 he said: "One cannot be Catholic, that is to say universal, and xenophobic."
 During that year's electoral campaign he called for the rejection of the anti-immigrant rhetoric of the National Front party, particularly its "hate speech" and "aggressive vindictiveness".
 In November 2021, he joined a prayer service at Dunkirk for a group of migrants who died at sea attempting to cross the English Channel.

 In 2019, he closed Lille's archdiocesan seminary provisionally for lack of candidates.

 Testifying before the French national commission on sexual abuse in 2021, he provided his interpretation of the causes of priestly sexual abuse:

 He was vice president of the Bishops' Conference of France from 2007 to 2013 and from 2013 to 2019 president of its Studies and Projects Committee, which is tasked with animating the work of evangelization.